 We account for income taxes in accordance with ASC 740, "Income Taxes," which requires the use of the asset and liability method of accounting for income taxes.
 Under the asset and liability method, deferred tax assets and liabilities are computed based upon the difference between the financial statement and income tax basis of assets and liabilities using the enacted tax rate applicable when the related asset or liability is expected to be realized or settled.
 Deferred income tax expenses or benefits are based on the changes in the asset or liability each period.
 If available evidence suggests that it is more likely than not that some portion or all of the deferred tax assets will not be realized, a valuation allowance is required to reduce the deferred tax assets to the amount that is more likely than not to be realized.
-As of December 31, 2018, we have a valuation allowance of \$2.3 million.
+As of December 31, 2019 and 2018, we had a valuation allowance of \$5.1 million and \$2.3 million, respectively.
 Future changes in such valuation allowance are included in the provision for deferred income taxes in the period of change.